klinucsd/interagency-tracking-system/README.md

 ### Batch Processing

-ITSProcessor supports batch processing of data based on yaml configuration.
+The system uses YAML configuration for batch processing.
 Below is an example of config.yaml:

 ```bash
 # Data processing configuration